 If you are interested in more christmas recipes, I have them all…candied peel, marzipan, mincemeat (for mince pies), peppermint creams and a perfect way to cook the turkey.

-if you use my recipe and it works for you please either use the comment button underneath the article or the forum button at the top of the page to tell me how you got on.
+if you use my recipe and it works for you please either use the comment button underneath the article or just email me to tell me how you got on.